michaelnisi/patron/README.md

 ## Test

-For testing we run a little Node.js Server, find it in `Tests/Server`.
+For testing, we run a little Node.js Server – find it in `Tests/Server`.

 ```
 $ make test